 - Great white shark – 4,000 psi

 - Grizzly bear – 975 psi

 1. Saltwater Crocodile

 Crocodile Bite Force: 3,700 PSI

+What animal has the strongest bite force ever recorded?
+The saltwater crocodile.
 Dr. Gregory Erickson, professor of anatomy and paleobiology at Florida State University and curator of the school’s Biological Science Museum, conducted a 10-year study to scientifically measure jaw strength in all 23 crocodile species.
-Erickson and his team placed a specially designed bite force transducer—which he likens to “an expensive bathroom scale” wrapped in “protective layers of bullhide”—between the jaws of multiple crocodile specimens.
+Erickson and his team placed a specially designed bite-force transducer—which he likens to “an expensive bathroom scale” wrapped in “protective layers of bullhide”—between the jaws of multiple crocodile specimens.
 The highest reading, 3,700 PSI, was registered by a 17-foot saltwater croc.
 “It’s the strongest bite force ever recorded,” Erickson says, “beating a 2,980-PSI value for a 13-foot wild American alligator.”

 Notably, the team’s data allows projections of bite-force strength in now-extinct crocodiles found in the fossil record, including 40-footers estimated to have been capable of generating 23,000 pounds of force.
 That surpasses estimates for Tyrannosaurus rex, which Erickson estimated, in a 2017 study, probably had a bite force around 8,000 PSI.

 “If you can bench press a pickup truck, you can escape a croc’s jaws,” Erickson says.
 Otherwise, “It is a one-way street between the teeth and the stomach of a large croc.”